SUKOHI/Surpass/README.md

 **Upload  (in View)**

-    (in View)
+Note - 1:

-    Note: Need to load jQuery, jQuery UI and jQuery-File-Upload(Loading order is important.See the below.)
+Need to load jQuery, jQuery UI and jQuery-File-Upload.
+(Loading order is important.
+See the below)
+If you can use bower, use `bower install blueimp-file-upload --save-dev` to install all of the packages easily.

+Note - 2:
+Changed tags `{{` and `}}` to `{!!` and `!!}` from the previous version.

     @section('content')

         <form>